 Hive five: must-have beekeeping supplies

-Here are five things I recommend for the apiary.
+Here are five beekeeping supplies I recommend for the apiary.
 I have seldom, if ever, seen them mentioned by beekeeping books, clubs, or classes.

 - ratcheting tie-down: I secure my hives to the hive stands with these because I live in a place with a lot of over-sized four-footed creatures and the Sasquatch.
 But even without critters, they are great for tying a hive together before you move it.
 I once lost control of a wheelbarrow with a large hive in it.
 (Okay, dumb.)
 The hive rolled down the hill but the whole thing held together because of the tie-down.